Cleaning up your funding

 • How can we work with other organisations?
 What are the strategies for building agency between ourselves to create change?

-• If you are not in a position to contribute to these discussions, what action are you willing to take to raise your concerns?
-(Have you joined a union?
-Can you form a support group with colleagues?)
+• If we are not in a position to contribute to these discussions, what can we do to raise your concerns?
+(Can a union help?
+Can we form an action group?)

 • If you are a senior manager or trustee, what more can you do to ensure that all staff and stakeholders are heard, and feel safe to express their views?